ManalAlkallas/Data-Wrangling/README.md

    - Your computer,i.e the client, sends a request to a server for some file. **GET** is the name of the HTTP **request** method (of which there are multiple) used for retrieving data.
    - The web server sends back a response.

+**Source: APIs (Application Programming Interfaces)**</br>
+API can let you access data from the internet in a reasonably easy manner.
+TWitter, Facebook, Insttttagram all have APIs.
+There are tons of open sources APIs.
+[MediaWiki](https://www.mediawiki.org/wiki/API:Main_page#A_simple_example), which is a popular API for Wikipedia, is open source.

 #### JSON files
 - JSON is specially great for respresenting and accessing complicated data hierarchies.
 JSON is build on two key structures: